 It’s an icy cold winters night.
 It is just after 2am.
 All that can be heard in our home, aside from subtle hum of sleep – is the “brrrrrr, brrrrrr, brrrrrr” of my breastpump.
 I am pumping to make up enough milk for Daniel for school the next day.
+We are still exclusively breastfeeding.
 It is so much pressure.
 I ended up sitting up for an hour – sobbing while I pumped.
 I don’t want to do this anymore I thought, feeling so sorry for myself.

 It seems as I approach my final goal of one year, everything about this journey is just getting a little harder.
 Daniel is one month shy of a year, one month seems like a long time.
 But looking at the last 11 months – I’m like “Vee you can do this!!”
 All the while I am so tired.
 I don’t help myself either.
 Everyone who asks me anything about it – all I can seem to mutter is that I hate pumping.
 Breastfeeding is so much more than just pumping.

 Breastfeeding is good for my baby, is it good for me?

 I love breastfeeding my boy.
 I love being his source of comfort while giving him the best that I can in terms of sustainability as well.
 Most of the time I love that I am the only one who can comfort certain of his needs.
 (I say most of the time, because sometimes I just need to go to the loo in peace.
 Not when everyone has gone to bed.
 When I need the loo.)
 But pumping – it is something I can definitely live without.